Dewan Rakyat

 The Dewan Rakyat is a directly elected body consisting of 222 members known as Members of Parliament (MPs).
 Members are elected by first-past-the-post voting with one member from each federal constituency.
 Members hold their seats until the Dewan Rakyat is dissolved, the term of which is constitutionally limited to five years after an election.
 The number of seats each state or territory is entitled to is fixed by Article 46 of the Constitution.

 While the concurrence of both chambers of Parliament is normally necessary for legislation to be enacted, the Dewan Rakyat holds significantly more power in practice; the Dewan Negara very rarely rejects bills that have been passed by the Dewan Rakyat and the Dewan Rakyat can bypass the Dewan Negara if it refuses to pass a specific law twice, with at least one year in between.
 The Cabinet is solely responsible to the Dewan Rakyat, and the prime minister only has to maintain the support of the lower house.

+History

+The history of the Dewan Rakyat can be traced back to the Federal Legislative Council era.
+At that time, 52 out of the 100-member council were elected directly by the people using first-past-the-post system, returning one representatives from each constituencies.
+The council was dissolved in 1959, a year ahead of its expiration term, to pave the way for a new election for the new Dewan Rakyat, which was to be the lower house of the Parliament of Malaysia.

+The voting system was retained from the previous election, and has since taken place in the subsequent elections post-independence.
+The number of seats increased to 104, abolishing the nominated seats in favour of elected members.
+The ruling Alliance returned as the Government with a majority of 44 seats.
+Tunku Abdul Rahman reelected as the Prime Minister, while the new Parliament convened on 2 September 1959.

+After the formation of Malaysia, a special autonomy status allowing representatives from Sabah, Sarawak and Singapore to be elected indirectly by the state assemblies.
+Therefore, in 1964 elections, only 65% of the total seats were contested.
+The Alliance retained its position with a higher margin.

+The 1969 elections marked the first time Alliance failed to win a supermajority and majority popular vote.
+The racial unrests resulted in the Parliament being suspended until 1971.
+Upon the reopening of the Parliament, the Alliance returned with a supermajority government after Bornean local parties, PAS and GERAKAN joined the coalition, later to be known as Barisan Nasional.